whage/thesis/thesis.md

 ===
 ===
 ===

-## Type reconstruction
-Type reconstruction or informally, type inference is the process of automatically (instead of manually, by the programmer) assigning types to expressions in a program by examining the operations that are performed on them.

-> The first statically typed languages were explicitly typed by necessity.
-> However, type inference algorithms - techniques for looking at source code with no type declarations at all,
-> and deciding what the types of its variables are - have existed for many years now
-> [@debating-type-systems]

-Type inference should not to be confused with dynamic typing.
-Even though types may not be visible in the source code in an inferred language, it might check those type statically (before execution).

-The challenge of type inference is not assigning a type to untyped terms in a program, but rather to find the balance between the most general and most specific type that could have been declared in the program.
-[@type-inf-ml]

-By utilizing type inference, code written in the language can be more concise and more easily understandable.
-Having to spell out complex types can be a burden and can hurt readability and often provide no benefit.
-Type inference seems to be the golden mean: making static type checking possible while not enforcing the programmer to be explicit about their types.

 ## Polymorphic typing - polymorphism
 A language, where every expression has a single type is called monomorphic.
 In such a language